coq/ceps/text/003-opam-metadata.md

 ## keyword

-free text, but there should be an effort to eliminate duplication.
+Free text, but there should be an effort to eliminate duplication.
+Multiplicity: 0 or more

 ## category